Air Busan Flight 391: Accident

-The aircraft was about to taxi following a 20-minute delay when a fire broke out at the tail section at around 10:26 p.m.
-KST and spread through the empennage and nearly half of its fuselage.
+The aircraft was about to taxi following a 20-minute delay when a fire broke out at the rear tail section at around 22:26 KST and spread through the empennage and nearly half of its fuselage.
 Air Busan said that the fire was spotted by a crew member on an overhead compartment near the rear left side of the cabin.
-Some passengers said the fire broke following a "crackling" sound.
+Some passengers said the fire broke following a 'crackling' sound.
 Another passenger said the crew failed to order the evacuation of passengers near the source of the fire and told them to remain seated while they initially tried to put out the flames using a fire extinguisher, by which time embers had already spread to other parts of the aircraft.
-Other passengers also accused the airline of not having "a proper protocol or manual in place", as airline officials only told them to go home or to the nearest hotel without other instructions.
+Other passengers also accused the airline of not having 'a proper protocol or manual in place', as airline officials only told them to go home or to the nearest hotel without other instructions.

 The airline said that the crew had no time to make an official announcement to the passengers regarding the fire, but said that it had followed all appropriate procedures, adding that the captain immediately shut down the aircraft's hydraulic and fuel systems to prevent secondary damage after being informed by the crew about the fire.
 Air Busan also said that its crew had prevented a passenger from opening the affected overhead compartment to put out the flames with a fire extinguisher, saying that it would have fed more oxygen to the fire and cause it to intensify.

 All 176 people on board evacuated safely using inflatable slides, including one that was opened by a passenger.
-Seven minor injuries were reported from the fire; four crew members experienced chest discomfort due to smoke inhalation, while three elderly passengers experienced pain in their tailbones and backs.
+Seven minor injuries were reported from the fire; four crew members experienced chest discomfort due to smoke inhalation, while three elderly passengers experienced pain in their backs and coccyx.
 The fire generated holes along the length of the fuselage roof.
-Firefighters arrived at the scene at 10:34 p.m.
-KST.
-The fire was put out at 11:31 p.m. before it could reach the aircraft's wings, which carried 35,000 pounds of fuel.
+Firefighters arrived at the scene at 22:34 KST.
+The fire was put out at 23:31 KST before it could reach the aircraft's wings, which carried 35,000 pounds (approximately 15,876 kg) of fuel.

-The fire was the first accident involving Air Busan since 2013.
+The fire was the first significant safety event involving Air Busan since 2013.